syncfusion-content/extension-docs/Extension/ASPNET-MVC-Extension/Project-Conversion.md

 	1. Added From GAC - Refer the assemblies from the Global Assembly Cache
 	2. Added from Installed Location - Refer the assemblies from the Syncfusion Installed locations.
+    3. Add Referenced Assemblies to Solution - Copy and refer to the assemblies from project's solution file lib directory.

    ![](Convert-into-Syncfusion-MVC-project_images/Project-Conversion_img3.jpeg)

    **Choose the Theme:**